2021–22 Notre Dame Fighting Irish men's ice hockey season: Season

 After a horribly disappointing situation that saw them have to withdraw from the 2021 NCAA tournament, Notre Dame entered the season with high expectations.
 They began the year alternating between junior Ryan Bischel and graduate transfer Matthew Galajda in goal with both performing wonderfully in goal.
 During the season both goaltenders were among the top 10 in the nation for goals against average and kept the Fighting Irish in contention for just about every game.

 During the first half of the year ND stayed in the second 10 of the polls until a showdown with Michigan just before Thanksgiving.
 The Irish managed to beat the top-ranked Wolverines twice on the road, firmly establishing themselves as a tournament hopeful.
 While they earned splits over each of the succeeding weekends to weaker teams, the losses didn't hurt their postseason chances too much.

 On the offensive side, Notre Dame didn't have much in the way of a star scorer but the team worked well overall.
 The Fighting Irish averages over three goals a game and typically scored when they needed to, generating offense from all four lines.
 The balanced play enabled Notre Dame to put together an even better second half and, as the season progressed, the Irish slowly moved up into the top 10.
 In the final week of the regular season, they played Michigan once more, this time at home, and Notre Dame again swept the vaunted Wolverines, all but guaranteeing them a spot in the NCAA tournament.

 In the Big Ten tournament, the Irish got a slight scare from Wisconsin when they lost the first game.
 Despite firing 50 shots on goal, the offense continued to attack in the next two games and the Badgers' defense couldn't repeat the same performance.
 When Notre Dame won the series they moved up to 6 in the PairWise rankings and were mathematically guaranteed a spot in the tournament.
-Despite that, the team was chomping at the bit to defeat Michigan for a 5th time that season as the two met in the conference semifinals.
+Despite that, the team was champing at the bit to defeat Michigan for a 5th time that season as the two met in the conference semifinals.
 Unfortunately for the Irish, their offense would not get on track and they could only manage 20 shots in the game, losing 1–2.